-There are parts of Ope’s Diary where they seem oblivious to the important reality that most of us are broke.
+There are parts of Ope’s Diary where they seem oblivious to the defining reality that most of us are broke.
 I earn enough to be Ope’s target audience, how many others do?
 If you earn N100,000 in Lagos; live in a rented apartment on the mainland, work on the island, I don’t know how you will save or invest oh.
 For most of us therefore, the first step to wealth building is to make more money.
 Sadly, Ope does not say enough about this.
 Ordinarily, she is not obliged to.
 But how do you (claim to) discuss how money works without touching on how to make it in the first place?

 Second, like many other self-help books, Ope ignores the huge role privilege plays in our wealth building journey.
 Perhaps an entire chapter should have been devoted to that reality.
 In the end, the easiest way to be wealthy is to be born wealthy.
 And no matter how hard some of us try, we will never be as wealthy as some who had generations of wealth handed to them.
 The more important angle to this reality is this — some people can afford to ignore every financial advice in the book and remain wealthy!

 Therefore, one will observe that most of Ope’s advice is targeted, inadvertently, to a small sect of young people like me.
 If you are too wealthy or too broke, you can ignore.

 In Cowrywise, cut soap for us!, I noted the following: